-Sumata is mostly still off the tourist’s list so if you’re wanting somewhere truly authentic that’s rugged and still exciting, I’d definitely recommend it.
-It is one of those places reserved for adventurous travellers.
+Sumatra is mostly still off the tourist’s list (a bit like Sudan) so if you’re wanting somewhere truly authentic, totally off the beaten track that’s rugged and exciting, I’d definitely recommend visiting Sumatra.
+It is one of those places reserved for adventurous travellers and the rewards are great.
 Here’s how you can visit the Sungai Pinang Waterfall and maybe jump from it.

-In order to climb the waterfalls you’ll need to make your way to the isolated fishing village of Sungai Pinang in Western Sumatra.
+In order to climb the waterfalls, you’ll need to make your way to the isolated fishing village of Sungai Pinang in Western Sumatra, Indonesia

 We recommend both of them although Ricky’s was made more special for us by the attention of the guys working there.
 They were wonderful and really made our trip memorable.